 It’s reasonable to be concerned about your dismissive avoidant ex opening up and then pulling away when you get close; and to want to help stop the deactivation of the attachment system.

-For a dismissive avoidant attachment style opening up to someone, let alone to an ex feels like going against who they are.
+For an avoidant to open up to someone, let alone to an ex feels like going against who they are.
 Their natural instincts are to keep people at a distance; and avoid being emotionally vulnerable.
 When they go against those natural instincts, they instinctively deactivate to center and feel safe again.

 The most important thing you can do to stop a dismissive avoidant ex from pulling away every time you get close is to provide safety.
 I have written a long article on how to make an avoidant ex feel safe; you’ll find the link at the bottom.